-Be it the Statue of Liberty in a US travel blog or a sketch of the human DNA in a term paper on genetics: Images are part and parcel of many text genres.
-Granted, most people will recognize both the statue and the DNA – but in many other cases, an image caption is helpful or even necessary to put the motif into context.
-Luckily, Ulysses 17 improved the handling of captions in the app. 😜Read …
+Whether it’s the Statue of Liberty in a US travel blog or a sketch of the human DNA in a term paper on genetics: Images are part and parcel of many text genres.
+Granted, most people will recognize both the statue and the DNA – but in many other cases, an image caption is helpful or even necessary to give context to the subject at hand.
+Luckily, Ulysses 17 has improved the handling of captions in the app. 😜Read …

 With Ulysses version 17 we have improved working with keywords: The keyword manager is now also available on iPad and iPhone, plus you can define favorite keywords.
 It is the perfect timing to once again recommend the keyword feature to all Ulysses writers out there: If you’re not yet using keywords, you should probably start today!Read …